What Does Cardiac Arrest Mean? Key Facts for Elderly Patients

 Differentiate Cardiac Arrest from Heart Attack: Key Distinctions

 We understand that navigating health concerns can be daunting.
 If you have any questions or need support, please don't hesitate to reach out.
-We are here to help you prioritize your heart health and enhance your quality of life.
+We are here to help you prioritize your and enhance your quality of life.

 The center shows the main comparison.
 Each branch represents either cardiac arrest or heart attack, with further details about symptoms, causes, and responses.
 This helps you see at a glance how these emergencies differ and what actions are necessary for each.